davidlazar/PCPL/README.md

 # About

-The *Post Correspondence Programming Language* is my entry in the [Turing Tarpit PLT Games](http://www.pltgames.com/competition/2012/12).
+The [Post Correspondence Programming Language](http://davidlazar.org/PCPL) is a Turing Tarpit for the [PLT Games](http://www.pltgames.com/competition/2012/12).

-Please see my writeup: http://davidlazar.org/PCPL/

 # Contributing